amadeuio/knights-travails/README.md

 ### Learning 🌱

 The point of this project is using a data structure on a real world problem.
 By organizing all possible moves a knight can make in a data tree, we can easily find the shortest path to a leaf node to effectively find the answer.

+this is what my typescript project looks like: utils/graphDataStructure.ts // this is an utility that needs to be used in the main file knightsTravails.ts // this is the main file tsconfig.json